-CONTEXT: The U.S. Department of Education, Office of Innovation and Improvement (OII), is seeking individuals to serve as peer reviewers for the FY 2013 Investing in Innovation (i3) grant competition.
-Qualified peer reviewers must meet the criteria listed below.
-NOTE: Even if you applied to be a peer reviewer last year, we ask that you reapply this year (as outlined below).
-Applications will be accepted on a rolling basis.
+CONTEXT: The U.S. Department of Education, Office of Innovation and Improvement (OII), is interested in individuals to serve as peer reviewers for future Investing in Innovation (i3) grant competitions.
+NOTE: Even if you registered to be a peer reviewer in prior years, we ask that you check your registration to ensure we have current information.
+(See instructions outlined below).

-WHO: The Department is seeking peer reviewers from various backgrounds and professions including: PK-12 teachers and principals, college and university educators, educational evaluators, social entrepreneurs, strategy consultants, grant makers, and others with education expertise.
-Reviewers must have expertise in at least one of the program's nine absolute priorities or in educational evaluation.
+WHO: The Department is interested in peer reviewers from various backgrounds and professions including: PK-12 teachers and principals, college and university educators, educational evaluators, social entrepreneurs, strategy consultants, grant makers, and others with education expertise.
+Reviewers must have expertise in at least one of the program's priority areas or in educational evaluation.
 Additionally, the most qualified candidates will have expertise in: program or organizational innovation, strategic planning, scaling successful programs, and/or prior experience reviewing or approving grant applications (further discussion below).

 REQUIRED AREAS OF EXPERTISE: Reviewers will be selected to serve in one of the two following categories (you may be considered for either or both).

-You must have specific expertise in at least one of the nine i3 “Absolute Priorities” (for a detailed explanation of each priority, see the descriptions included in the i3 Notices Inviting Applications (NIAs) at http://www2.ed.gov/programs/innovation/index.html).
+You must have specific expertise in at least one of i3 priority areas listed below.
+For a detailed explanation of these priority areas, see the descriptions included in the i3 Notice of Final Priorities published on March 27, 2013 and June 04, 2015 and the Secretary’s Supplemental Priorities available at http://www2.ed.gov/programs/innovation/legislation.html.

-- Improving the Effectiveness of Teachers or Principals
+- Improving the Effectiveness of Principals (Development only)

 The Department is also seeking peer reviewers with experience in designing, conducting, and reviewing rigorous educational evaluations, including: